ppscon/CBOM/docs/REGO-POLICY-NARRATION.md

     → Action: Alert or Block on policy violations
 ```

-**Terraform's Role**: The .tf files define all these policies once.
-After `terraform apply`, Aqua enforces them automatically at each stage.
+**Terraform's Role**: The .tf files are just infrastructure-as-code to configure Aqua policies with version control.
+After `terraform apply`, **Aqua** enforces them automatically at each stage.

 ---